2023 Solar Incentives Guide for Greene, PA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as labor, accessories and equipment.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
+The ITC applies to the total cost of solar system installation, including the panels themselves as well as equipment, accessories and labor.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
 From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
-There is no maximum claim amount.
+There is no maximum amount you can claim.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Greene solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Your local Greene solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives